compound-finance/open-oracle/README.md

 ## Contracts

 First, you will need solc 0.5.9 installed.
 The binary package is faster, but you can use solcjs by running `yarn install solcjs@0.5.9 --dev`.
+Additionally, you will need TypeScript installed and will need to build the project by running `tsc`.

 To compile the contracts run: